deep-learning-security/deep-learning-security.github.io/forum.md

 emerging hot topics, preliminary research results, practical problems encountered by industry practitioners, lessons learned, exciting datasets, and other topics of interest to security researchers working in deep learning.
-The forum will be offering scholarships for a number of students invited as speakers to cover costs of travel and stay for the event.

 ## Participation